 The Company may have its physical facilities affected by extreme weather events.

-As a result of the effects of climate change, there is and is expected to be an increase in extreme weather events that could significantly affect the Company’s physical facilities, causing the Company to incur costs for restoration and/or adaptation of its facilities, which may negatively affect your results.
+As a result of the effects of climate change, there is and is expected to be an increase in extreme weather events that could significantly affect the Company’s physical facilities, causing the Company to incur costs for restoration and/or adaptation of its facilities, which may negatively affect the Company’s results.

 The Company is subject to legislative, regulatory or market changes related to climate change, which may negatively affect its business and results.